Skip to content

 Because meteorological data are often important input parameters in the simulation of energy systems, weather data can be processed in TOP-Energy.
 Weather data play an important role in calculating heating and cooling demands and energy generated by solar and wind.
 For example, a heat demand is determined as a function of ambient temperature, and the output of a wind turbine is calculated based on wind speed.

-Weather data are stored in a separate form in the Project Master Data and are transferred by default to the eSim form Reference condition and the forms of the weather-dependent components, such as Solar Radiation and Wind.
+Weather data are stored in a separate form in the Project Master Data and are transferred by default to the Simulation form Reference condition and the forms of the weather-dependent components, such as Solar Radiation and Wind.
 If required, this master data link can also be removed.

 Adding and Removing a Weather Data Set